Wiki · Concept · Last reviewed June 19, 2026

 ARC-AGI is not a complete test of intelligence.
 Its original tasks are deliberately abstract and narrow.
 They do not measure social reasoning, factual knowledge, physical manipulation, institutional judgment, moral decision-making, long-term reliability, or safety under deployment pressure.

 The benchmark also faces the same sociotechnical risks as other evaluations.
 Public tasks can leak into training data.
+Synthetic lookalike tasks can reduce the distance between training and test distributions.
 Competitors can overfit to a benchmark style.
 Leaderboards can compress a complex research question into a single number.
 New versions can shift the target in ways that are scientifically useful but hard for the public to interpret.

 The responsible reading is therefore neither worship nor dismissal.
 ARC-AGI is a strong probe of abstraction and efficient generalization, not a final oracle for AGI.